A Beckoning Hellfire

 “That ain’t none of your concern, boy.”
 Kit’s familiar scowl returned.
 “In fact, I have to be gettin’ back.
 You tell your ma I’ll come callin’ on her later on.”
 He turned and sashayed out the door.

 David was tempted to keep the message from his mother, but decided to relay it to her once everyone had gone.
 She merely nodded before shutting herself in her room.

 January slowly gave way to February.
 The war subsided, taking an unnerving pause since the Battle of Murfreesboro in Tennessee around New Year’s.
 Union soldiers occupied nearby Huntsville, which only enraged many of Morgan County’s residents further.
 David learned of the invasion one day during a visit to the blacksmith.
-Resentment and hostility simmered.
-In him, it was ready to boil over.
+Resentment and hostility simmered throughout the county.
+In David, it was ready to boil over.